 Unlike drip coffee, the French Press brews coffee directly.
 You will stir the coffee powder in boiling water, then use the plunger to push the coffee grounds to the bottom for filtering.
 This method can keep all the extracted coffee liquid.

 Moreover, you can change the coffee ratio when you brew it without worrying about re-brewing the new one.

 Espresso coffee is one of the strong coffee brewing styles.
 Many people like the quickness of drinking coffee and the strong bitter taste of espresso.
 Therefore, surely espresso uses a different ratio of the coffee ground as compared to other methods.

 The difference comes from the exact weight of the extracted coffee grounds.
-For example, with 18 grams of ground coffee, the extracted liquid will be doubled, meaning 36 grams or 1:2 ratio.
-You can consider changing the coffee ground or coffee extracted liquid to get the best flavor.
+For example, with 18 grams of ground coffee, the extracted liquid will be doubled, meaning 36 grams or a 1:2 ratio.
+You can consider changing the coffee ground or coffee-extracted liquid to get the best flavor.

 Thus, espresso is more versatile than other kinds of coffee as it brings various ratios and flavors.

 Cold brewing is one of the most popular and versatile coffee-making methods.
 The more extraction time at room temperature you have, the more coffee you need.